Best Kratom Strains for Sleep Support

 Kratom can lead to some digestive problems.
 Acute digestive issues, such as nausea and vomiting, tend to occur only when you take very high doses.

-You can also develop constipation if you’re using kratom on a regular basis.
+You can also develop constipation if you’re using kratom regularly.
 Staying hydrated can help you avoid this symptom.

 High doses of kratom can also lead to a side effect called the wobbles.
 This is marked by general disorientation, coordination problems, dizziness, and confusion.
 You may also experience nausea and vomiting when this happens.